oneeve8/kobble-data/content/markdown.md

 Syntax Example:
 This is how it looks without a soft break.
 First Line.
 Second Line.
 Third Line.
+Or you would have to use a double return which results in a hard break space between each line, like this:
+This is how it looks with a hard break:

+First Line

+Second Line

+Third Line

 This is the syntax for creating soft breaks with each dot representing a space:
 First Line..